geodynamics/pylith/docs/user/examples/subduction-3d/step04-eqcycle.md

 * `pylithapp.metadata` Metadata for this simulation.
 Even when the author and version are the same for all simulations in a directory, we prefer to keep that metadata in each simulation file as a reminder to keep it up-to-date for each simulation.
 * `pylithapp` Parameters defining where to write the output.
-* `pylithapp.problem` Parameters for the solution field with displacement and Lagrange multiplier subfields.
+* `pylithapp.problem` Parameters for the time step information as well as solution field with displacement and Lagrange multiplier subfields.
 * `pylithapp.interfaces` Parameters for the earthquake ruptures and aseismic slip (creep) on the top and bottom of the slab.
+* `pylithapp.problem.bc` Parameters for describing the boundary conditions that override the defaults.

 We extend the duration of the simulation to 300 years.
 We impose two earthquake ruptures on slab interface at t=100 and t=200 years and one earthquake rupture on the splay fault at t=250 years.
 Now that we have both earthquake rupture and aseismic creep on the top of the slab, we use `SimpleDB` spatial databases to give depth-dependent, complementary slip.
 We impose uniform slip on the splay fault using a `UniformDB`.
 As in Step 3 we also adjust the nodesets used for the boundary conditions to remove overlap with the slab to allow the slab to move independently.
+Note that the aseismic slip uses `KinSrcConstRate`, while the two ruptures use the default `KinSrcStep`.

 ```{code-block} console
 ---